Wayne T Taylor

 I got married in 2008 to my very understanding and wonderful wife Lisa.
 On the 18 May 2011 she gave birth to our first child, Ethan James Taylor, he was eight weeks early.

 I’m a self taught programmer and have wrote various utilities and applications over the years and continue to dabble.

-    I first came across the word kryptos in a children’s book about cryptography, the explaination was the following:
+I first came across the word kryptos in a children’s book about cryptography, the explanation was the following:

 Kryptos is the Greek word for “hidden”, and the root of other words such as cryptography, encryption and cryptic.

-    Dan Browns last book, The Lost Symbol make’s refrence to the Kryptos.
+Dan Browns last book, The Lost Symbol make’s reference to the Kryptos.
 I didn’t enjoy the read.